FbF/Laravel-Pages/README.md

 ## Features

-* Pages can be draft or published
+* Pages can be draft or approved
 * They have a published date that you can set in the future for delayed/scheduled publishing
 * Page slugs can be automatically created from the page heading
 * Control page title, meta description and keywords for SEO purposes